mainfo/mainfo.github.io/README.md

 # mine info

-## Export the coordinates to a geojson
+## Export the blurry coordinates to a geojson

 Connect to the server in SSH
 ```